 Locating addiction treatment facilities that cater to both diagnoses will be helpful, as other mental illnesses may need to be addressed, including anxiety and depression.

 Here’s the good news: Addiction treatment facilities have started improving treatment options for individuals diagnosed with ASD.
 They cater to the specific needs of individuals struggling with the symptoms of autism or Asperger’s.

 They aren’t necessarily trying to cure ASD.
 Instead, they’re trying to help patients better manage their symptoms without resorting to substance abuse.

 Ready to get Help?

 We’re here 24/7.
 Pick up the phone.

-Oftentimes, people with ASD struggle with obsessive thoughts, which can translate repetitive actions that evolve into various addictions.
-For instance, a 2013study showed that children diagnosed with ASD spent twice as much time playing video games than undiagnosed children.
+Often, people with ASD struggle with obsessive thoughts, which can translate repetitive actions that evolve into various addictions.
+For instance, a 2013 study showed that children diagnosed with ASD spent twice as much time playing video games than undiagnosed children.

 For someone struggling with ASD and addiction, the treatment protocol is similar to individuals who don’t have ASD.